cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-04-03-real-time-financial-fraud-detection.md

 Sometimes business sets these as requirements.
 For instance: *“We can only review 0.5% of transactions, so FPR must be <=0.5%.”*
 This is essentially controlling false positives.
-Or *“We cannot tolerate missing more than 10% of fraud – FNR <=10%,”* which is recall >=90%.
+Or *“We cannot tolerate missing more than 10% of fraud – FNR <=10%,”* which is Recall >=90%.
-These can be more actionable in setting thresholds than precision/recall alone.
+These can be more actionable in setting thresholds than Precision/Recall alone.

 ## Specificity (True Negative Rate)